sefisher/HeyRickover/3 AI Training for hot-word detetction/README.md

 This is where to store info on working with AI for hot-word detection.

-*The following is modified from Atomic-14's tutorial:*
+*The following is modified from Atomic-14's tutorial.

+**Note that gthe sound files from section 2 of the project are copied into the speech_data folder in the new words own folder (e.g., speech_data/rickover/).
+Then the training Jupyter file is modified to see that word as the correct and all the other words as incorrect when training.**

 # DIY Alexa Wake Word Detection